PowerShell: 7.5

-Version 7.5, is the latest stable release; released January 2025; built on .NET 9.0.1.
+Version 7.5 was released in January 2025; it was built on .NET 9.0.1.
 It includes enhancements for performance, usability, and security.
 Key updates include improvements to tab completion, such as better type inference and new argument completers, as well as fixes for Invoke-WebRequest and Invoke-RestMethod.
 This release also adds the new ConvertTo-CliXml and ConvertFrom-CliXml cmdlets, and updates core modules like PSReadLine and Microsoft.PowerShell.PSResourceGet.
 Breaking changes include updates to Test-Path parameter handling, and default settings for New-FileCatalog.

 Prior to GA Release there were 5 preview releases and 1 RC release of PowerShell v7.5.0, with a full release blog post for this version expected soon.

 7.6

-Version 7.6 is based on .NET 9 and is the latest preview release.
-The first preview release v7.6.0-preview.2 was released on January 15, 2025.
+Version 7.6 is based on .NET 9 and is the latest release.
+It was released on March 17, 2026.